$\widehat{Z}$ and Splice Diagrams: Seifert manifolds

 \section{Seifert manifolds}

-We will now concentrate on the special case of Seifert manifolds.
-These manifolds are plumbed, and the plumbing graph can be chosen to be star-shaped, i.e. with at most one node.
-We always consider negative-definite plumbings.
-Since all manifolds we consider in this paper are oriented rational homology spheres, the relevant Seifert fibrations are those over two-sphere $S^2.$ A useful description of the manifold is via the Seifert invariants.
+We will now specialize our discussion to Seifert manifolds.
+For those, the plumbing graph can be chosen to be star-shaped, i.e., with at most one node.
+We assume that Seifert manifolds are fibered over $S^2$, are rational homology spheres and can be presented by a negative definite plumbing.